Connecting Dry Sewer Lines

 These homes are described as having “dry lines” because their sewer lines are not connected to surrounding homes or the public sewer system.
-Currently there are 22 developments with dry lines in Pierce County’s sewer service area.
+Currently there are 22 developments with dry lines in the Pierce County Sewer Service Area.

-Once the sewer service area reaches these homes with dry lines, Pierce County will notify property owners that they need to connect to the public sewer system and provide step-by-step information about how to do it.
+Once available sewer service reaches these homes with dry lines, Pierce County will notify property owners that they need to connect to the public sewer system and will provide step-by-step information about how to do it.
 Property owners will have six months (180 days) after receiving notification to complete the connection and decommission the on-site septic.

-Pay the sewer service permit fee (ranges from $220 to $1,640 depending on system requirements) and applicable connection charges of $5,317 (includes $3,550 Wastewater Treatment Capacity Charge and $1,767 Basin Area Charge).
+Pay the sewer service permit fee (ranges from $220 to $1,640 depending on system requirements) and applicable connection charges.
 Rates are subject to change and are accurate as of date of publishing.